Calculus Placement Test (CPT)

 Dates and Registration

-The Calculus Placement Test is administered twice a year, at 10:00am on the second Saturday in June, and 6:30pm on the first day of classes in September.
+The Calculus Placement Test is administered twice a year, at 10:00am on the second Saturday in June, and 2:00pm the day before classes start in September.
 There is no fee to take the CPT.

 June CPT Registration

-To write the CPT on June 11, 2022, register using this link.
+To write the CPT on the second Saturday in June, register using this link.

 September CPT Registration